scalameter/scalameter/home/gettingstarted/regressions.md

 2. We can reinstantiate the data for the test (in this case the array), multiple times.
 Different allocation patterns can yield very different results.

-3. We can add artificial Gaussian noise to each measurement in the series.
+3. We can add artificial Gaussian noise to each measurement in the series (this is controlled by the `exec.noise.magnitude` parameter).
 As a result, the confidence interval of each test will increase, making the tests less sensitive to random variations.

+4. We can artifically increase confidence intervals while doing a regression check (this is controlled by the `reports.regression.noiseMagnitude` parameter).
+This again results in the tests being less sensitive to random variations.

 We can experiment easily with the first option.
 After setting the number of independent samples to `6` we are no longer able to reproduce